-Mostly through my personal blog, which had quite some audience, but then through SEO it started to bring some leads as well.
+Mostly through my personal blog, which had quite some audience, but then through SEO, it started to bring some leads as well.
 Social media was not very big back in those days, so it was out of the picture.

 Being solo and selling physical products can get very hard as you have to do all by yourself: from the tech side, the sales process and actually creating the product.
-Also I had to invest on printing the t-shirts, which I didn't know if they would be sold, or in what quantity and sizes.
+Also, I had to invest on printing the t-shirts, which I didn't know if they would be sold, or in what quantity and sizes.

 I think I started too big.
-I should have kept it small, printing less t-shirts even if I wasn't earning anything, or event at a loss.
+I should have kept it small, printing fewer t-shirts even if I wasn't earning anything, or event at a loss.
 That would have helped me validate the need for a platform like Ropero.

 Also, relying on a payment processor like PayPal was not a good idea, although there was literally no other option available.
 The main issue with PayPal is that you hand over the control and experience for the checkout to a third party, and it ends up plummeting the sales process.

 Think smaller, for sure!
-Finding a good market-fit early on would have helped a lot: not only on the sales and printing side, but also on the business plan (which, of course, I didn't have).
+Finding a good market-fit early on would have helped a lot: not only on the sales and printing side but also on the business plan (which, of course, I didn't have).